Welland River

 The Welland River (originally called the Chippawa Creek) is a river in the Golden Horseshoe that passes through the Southern Ontario cities of Welland and Niagara Falls.
-It flows from its source just south of Hamilton, Ontario to meet the Niagara River.
+It flows from its source, a Drainage Basin just south of Hamilton, Ontario to meet the Niagara River.

 History

 The river was originally called the Chippawa Creek since it drained into the Niagara River at Chippawa.
 Like many other places in Niagara, it was renamed by John Graves Simcoe, the first lieutenant governor of Upper Canada in 1792.
 The present name was taken from the river of the same name in Lincolnshire, Eastern England.
 The Welland River is occasionally referred to as Chippawa Creek, especially by those in the Chippawa area itself.

 The Welland Canal was named after the river since it originally was planned to link Lake Ontario to Welland River.
 The city of Welland was later named after both waterways which crossed in the city.